trillobite/jsonHTML/README.md

 If you are a more experienced programmer, you may notice that most of the example code below does not look like pure JSON, and in truth, you are correct!
 So why is this project called "jsonHTML?"
 Basically, what you see below is due to the functionality that the $jConstruct contstructor gives you, without this you will have to write code in pure JSON.
 You can [view](https://github.com/trillobite/jsonHTML#writing-in-a-different-style) the heart and soul of jsonHTML with the code examples near the bottom of this documentation.

 So, if you would like to follow along, make sure to download [the latest release,](https://github.com/trillobite/jsonHTML/archive/v0.7.2-beta.zip) unpack, and give jsonHTML a try!
 It is assumed that you know the concepts of HTML, and javaScript.
 Having an understanding of jQuery is helpful, as jsonHTML largely depends on this library, but this understanding not mandatory.
+The documentation is still pretty basic as jsonHTML was not originally created to be released to the public, but as I moved the project to github, it became exposed to the public, and I have decided that it would be helpful to the free software coding community if my code was documented.

 The easiest way to use jsonHTML.
 ---------------------------------